Preventing Child Heatstroke in Cars

 Hospital Discharge Recommendations for Safe Transportation of Children

 Information for Parents: The Infant Car Seat Challenge Test

-Safe Ride News handouts on car seat topics.
+Safe Ride News handouts on car seat topics - available in quantity.

 Contact email@example.com to order these free materials

 Carseats with Best Fit for Preemies & Small Newborns

 SAMPLE waiver Form for Parents/Caregivers refusing to comply with hospital policy on safe transport of newborn

 Glossary for Special Needs: Technology Assisted Care Equipment, Mediations & Machines (Printable PDF)

 Glossary for Special Needs: Disabilities & Medical Terminology (Printable PDF)